PSECars/pse-cars/docs/architecture.md

 # Architecture Documentation

-The PSE Cars project implements a microservices architecture with a single page application frontend.
+The PSE Cars project implements a microservices architecture with a multi page application frontend.
 The architecture is depicted in the following diagram:

 ![architecture-diagram](./assets/architecture-overview.png)
-To edit the architecture diagram, you can head to [Excalidraw](https://excalidraw.com/#json=UMViqL7yGEP9J_MtTu8xY,yi9mrHiOdnFlpbi4ghgdUw).
+To edit the architecture diagram, you can head to [Excalidraw](https://excalidraw.com/#json=CteJdKuwZ3ZDDSZukJ-0V,2cgVdbPOvB7bVVV7VhI8OQ).

 The PSE Cars project consists of the following components:
 - Frontend - MPA using the Next.js framework